michaelip2/michaelip2.github.io/_posts/2018-01-01-social-security-administration-name-interactive-dashboard.md

 <p><img src="https://raw.githubusercontent.com/michaelip2/michaelip2.github.io/master/images/1910%20-%202015%20male%20Name.gif" /></p>
 <p><u>Questions concieved after project</u>:</p>
 <p>1) What internal or external factors affected the rise and fall of a name's popularity?</p>
-<p>An example being is the name Linda and Mary during the 1947 for which Linda became the most popular name with an 86% overall state coverage while the name Mary persists with a 14% overall state coverage as represented by seven states.</p>
+<p>An example being is the name Linda and Mary during 1947 for which Linda became the most popular name with an 86% overall state coverage while the name Mary persists with a 14% overall state coverage as represented by seven states.</p>
 <p><img src="https://raw.githubusercontent.com/michaelip2/michaelip2.github.io/master/images/1947%20female%20us.png" width="1365" height="818" /></p>
 <p>Was there a prominent cultural figure that influenced new and budding parents to consider Linda and Mary among the list of prospective names for their newborn?</p>
 <p>Anecdotally I recalled reading this <a href="https://www.huffingtonpost.com/2015/04/08/game-of-thrones-baby-names_n_7018504.html">HuffPost article</a> from 2015 where the HBO's Game of Thrones' show rise to fame coincidentally resulted in 241 babies being named Khaleesi who is one of the pivotal female characters from the medieval fantasy drama.
 It is amazing and equally odd to witness how our daily hobbies and activities to a certain extent can influence the naming decision for a child.</p>